BuckarooBanzay/eco/mods/mapblock_lib/readme.md

 options = {
 	-- caches the on-disk file, useful for repetitive mapgen events use_cache = false,
-	transform = {
+	-- various transformation to apply to the loaded mapblock transform = {
 		-- rotate the mapblock around the given axis with the angle (90, 180, 270) rotate = {